 involving US and foreign Government financing, private equity, local partners, strategic allies, and global equipment and service suppliers

-Investment Corporation (CIC).
-Powell is seen at left with CIC Executive Vice President Qi Bin.
+Powell at left with CIC Executive Vice President Qi Bin.

-Powell and Taragov in photo above meeting in Bulgaria in August 2017 with HEC, one of the world's largest EPCs (Engineering, Procurement and Construction) of clean energy projects around the world, to discuss transactions in Mexico, Nigeria and Egypt.
+Powell in photo above (second from right) meeting in Bulgaria in August 2017 with HEC, one of the world's largest EPCs (Engineering, Procurement and Construction) of clean energy projects around the world, to discuss transactions in Mexico, Nigeria and Egypt.